Content disarm and reconstruction (CDR): What it is and why your business needs it

 • Cyber insurance claim of up to £100 million

 Just days after M&S, the Co-op was hit by an almost identical attack.
 Same social engineering tactics, same credential reset manipulation.
-But the outcome was starkly different.
+What differed was how quickly it was caught, and how much of the business the attackers reached before it was.

 The Co-op's security operations centre spotted the malicious activity within minutes.
 Their zero-trust network segmentation meant critical services like online retail and payments were on separate infrastructure, insulated from the breach.
 Containment actions were underway within hours.